Charlie-Buxton/TTT2_GMod_Role_Incubator/README.md

 Incubator begins the round disguised as an ordinary Innocent.
 When they are killed, their death creates a new threat: after a short delay, a hostile mutant hatches from their corpse with a burst of blood and sound effects.

-[Trouble in Terrorist Town](https://www.troubleinterroristtown.com/) is a multiplayer social-deduction mode included with Garry's Mod.
-A small group of hidden Traitors must eliminate the Innocent players before they are discovered.
-TTT2 expands TTT with a framework for custom roles, equipment, settings, and win conditions.
+[TTT2](https://github.com/TTT-2/TTT2) expands TTT with a framework for custom roles, equipment, settings, and win conditions.
 This repository adds one of those roles.

 ## What Incubator Does